bsu-cs222-spring25-dll/Final-TeamH/README.md

 For **Iteration 2**, our main objective is establishing a Graphical User Interface to help enhance a user's experience.

+## Suppression:

+**Inside ApiInitializer**
+We have suppressed deprecation due to the implemented method and system we have currently that works just fine versus what may eventually come or is already deprecated inside the API.

 ## Needed Build Instructions:

 This project runs from gradle on IntelliJ but the main program will work in most java cases.